lexbor/docs/source/documentation.md

 This module implements the [HTML specification](https://html.spec.whatwg.org/multipage/).

-Implemented now: Tokenizer, Tree Builder, Parser, Fragment Parser, Interfaces for HTML Elements.
+Current implementations include: Tokenizer, Tree Builder, Parser, Fragment Parser, and Interfaces for HTML Elements.

-The documentation for this module will be available later.
+Documentation for this module will be available later.
 For guidance, refer to the [examples](https://github.com/lexbor/lexbor/tree/master/examples/lexbor/html).